ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 # Introduction

-The IETF Remote ATtestation procedureS (RATS) architecture defines a handful of conceptual messages (see {{Section 8 of -rats-arch}}), such as Evidence and Attestation Results.
+The Conceptual Messages introduced by the Remote ATtestation procedureS (RATS) architecture {{-rats-arch}} are protocol-agnostic data units that are conveyed between RATS roles during remote attestation procedures.
+Conceptual Messages describe the meaning and function of such data units within RATS data flows without specifying a wire format, encoding, transport mechanism, or processing details.
+The initial set of Conceptual Messages is defined in {{Section 8 of -rats-arch}} and includes Evidence, Attestation Results, Endorsements, Reference Values, and Appraisal Policies.

 Each conceptual message can have multiple claims encoding and serialization formats ({{Section 9 of -rats-arch}}).
 Throughout their lifetime, RATS conceptual messages are typically transported over different protocols.